Randy McCown

 Peter Randolph McCown (born February 16, 1977) is an American former football quarterback.
-He played college football for Texas A&M and played professionally for the Houston Marshals of the Spring Football League (SFL) and the Houston ThunderBears of the Arena Football League (AFL).
+He played college football for the Texas A&M Aggies and professionally for the Houston Marshals of the Spring Football League (SFL) and the Houston ThunderBears of the Arena Football League (AFL).
 He is the older brother of NFL quarterbacks Josh, and Luke McCown.

 Early life

 McCown played at Jacksonville High School in Jacksonville, Texas, for coach Danny Long.
 He was a consensus Texas Top 100 selection after completing 115-of-210 passes (52.3%) for 1,439 yards and 5 touchdowns as a senior.
 In his three years as a starter, McCown completed 302-of-523 passes (57.7%) for 32 Touchdowns and 8 Interceptions.
 He was a member of the Dave Campbell's Football magazine Super Team.
 He also was a standout basketball player earning All State honors and once recording 47 points in a victory over Carthage High School.